ahmedhsin/mini-wasalny/README.md

 The program uses the following third-party libraries:

-- ~~Boost Serialization: for saving and loading the graph data from files.~~
+- Boost Serialization: for saving and loading the graph data from files.
-- Saving and Loading Graph Data using nlohmann json.

 ## How to Use